 Chapter 6.
 Client Deletion

 If you need to remove a client from your Uyuni Server, you can use the Web UI to delete it.
-This procedure works for both traditional and Salt clients.
+You can also remove a client from the command line.
+These procedures work for both traditional and Salt clients.